Designations Congruent with Things: Chapter 26

 Hermann glances laterally at Newton, but Newton is looking at the Wall.

 “Up next,” the radio informs them, “is An Ancient Curse In The Modern Tradition.
 You’re listening to KSAN, Post Apocalyptic Radio, and this is Superco Power Hour.
-Call in with your requests,” the DJ says, rattling off the number.
+Call in with your requests.”
+The DJ rattles off a number.

 “What,” Newton says darkly, shifting his gaze to the dashboard.